pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 translation process and dealt with knowledge on the Web directly?

-Maybe my hope for the future has come from reading too much academic writing, which most of the time doesn't deserve the distinction of prose.
+Maybe my hope for the future has come from reading too much academic writing, which much of the time doesn't deserve the distinction of prose.
 Most are not enjoyable to read, and don't seem like they were very enjoyable to write in the first place.
 Please don't misunderstand.
 There _is_ a place for well-written prose!
-But situations exist, especially in some types of research, that are not a good fit for the medium.
-Prose can be added on top of the research like icing on a cake, but intricate prose should not be required to share the nuts and bolts of _knowledge creation_.
+But situations exist, especially in some types of research, that are not a good fit for the form.
+Prose can be added on top of the research like icing on a cake, but intricate prose should not be required in order to share the nuts and bolts of _knowledge creation_.
 Beyond that, our systems of citations are rooted in a two-dimensional world, and have not been able grow beyond this limitation.
 Footnotes seem to be the best tool that we currently have to describe the connections between pieces of information, but are lousy at preserving the context and meaning of those connections.
 There are huge opportunities here to improve the quality of the research experience.

 Research is currently assumed to be the domain of the scholarly elite.
 [In the future], we see research as part of the everyday life of many types of people,